 Determining target accounts

-- Determine what the characteristics of the ICP are.
+1. Determine what the characteristics of the ICP are.

-- Select accounts within your CRM that meet the ICP.
+1. Select accounts within your CRM that meet the ICP.

-It could well be that the account data in your CRM is not sufficient due to missing data, such as number of employees, revenue, etc. In this case, you can enrich your CRM data using an external source such as the Chamber of Commerce or Clearbit.
+It could well be that the account data in your CRM is not sufficient due to missing data, such as the number of employees, revenue, etc. In this case, you can enrich your CRM data using an external source such as the Chamber of Commerce or Clearbit.

 Collecting relevant contacts

 You map the specific persons using your CRM or in addition by means of research on LinkedIn.
-With tools such as Zoominfo or DiscoverOrg you can easily identify these persons.
+With tools such as Zoominfo or DiscoverOrg, you can easily identify these persons.

-Gathering insights in target accounts
+Gathering insights into target accounts

 Content creation